Dev.Chan64's Blog

 Design Philosophy

-That is, developers and operators should be able to maintain the same development and operational experience regardless of the environment.
+In other words, developers and operators should be able to maintain the same development and operational experience regardless of the environment.

 This design aimed to create a structure where “the flow itself can be maintained” even in environments where direct use of cloud technologies is not possible.